kuzzleio/documentation-old/src/guide/essentials/security.md

 ---

+## Whitelist strategy

+In Kuzzle, permissions follow the [Whitelist](https://en.wikipedia.org/wiki/Whitelist) strategy, which means that **an action must be explicitly allowed** by at least one role of the user profile.

+This means that:

+* If a role allows it, the action is authorized, *even if another role denies it*.
+* If no role explicitly allows it, the action is denied, even if no role explicitly denies it.

+---

 ## User Permissions

 User-level permissions control what data a specific user or set of users has access to, and what actions they can perform on that data.